tachyonics/smockable/Sources/Smockable/Docs.docc/FrameworkLimitations.md

 ### Static Properties Not Supported

-Smockable does not support static functions or properties.
+Smockable does not support static functions or properties, including constructors.
 Only instance functions and properties can be mocked.

 ```swift
 @Smock